Two identity threats are reshaping freelance careers

 Individual transformation compounds into something larger.

 Your breakthrough isn't just personal.
-It changes what's possible for every freelancer after you.
+It changes what's possible for every freelancer navigating the same threats.

-We're building toward a world where talented freelancers aren't trapped by invisible conditioning.
-Where the gap between expertise and income closes.
+We're building toward a world where freelancers aren't paralyzed by AI disruption or trapped by invisible conditioning.
+Where the identity crisis has a name—and a path through.
 Where the most important relationship in your business—the one you have with yourself—is supported the way it deserves to be.

 Why I built this